benmiller314/cdm2020spring/plans/lesson-10.md

 layout: bottomnav
 ---

-# Intro to GIMP and Visual Design
+# – Generating Visual Ideas

 **Work to have achieved**: